CryptoFiew/cryptofiew-hub/README.md

 ## License

-Crypto Pulse Minions is licensed under the Apache License 2.0.
+CryptoFiew Minions is licensed under the Apache License 2.0.
 Feel free to use, modify, and distribute this code as you see fit.